cartoon-raccoon/oyster/docs/scripting.md

 The only square bracket notation here is the range notation:

-Brace expansions are also valid in for loops.
+Brace and glob expansions are also valid in for loops.
 They expand to a list of strings accordingly.
-Glob expansions will be implemented.

 The variable in the loop declaration is a valid shell variable, and can be expanded:
 ```